-Scrap Metal ProcessingPosted on 12 July 2013 by Admin
+Scrap Metal ProcessingPosted on 12 July 2013

 Whether it’s our home, our businesses or in industry, we’re constantly creating huge amounts of waste metal, all of which should be recycled.
 Scrap metal processing begins with the collection of waste material in a way that reflects the amount and purity of the scrap itself.
 Depending on the nature of materials collected, a number of steps are necessary as the actual scrap metal processing proceeds – sorting, compacting, crushing, and cutting.
 Large chunks of metal, from automobiles and other vehicles, require methods to reduce their size before being sorted, cleaned and reused.
 Scrap that is small, or even tiny, must be compacted, then melted, and then remanufactured.